-Charitable gift planning is one avenue to help these couples and families achieve some of their financial goals.
+Charitable gift planning can be one avenue to help these couples and families achieve some of their financial and personal goals, even within these sometimes tricky and unfavorable tax and legal frameworks.
 Certain charitable gift strategies may allow more wealth to be transferred from one partner or family member to another than would otherwise be possible.
+These strategies can also provide a certainty that the gift to loved ones will be not subject to will challenge.
 Among the options:

-- Life income gifts can provide an income stream for you and a family member with an income stream for the duration of your lives or for a specific number of years, while also ensuring that chosen charities will be supported after death.
+- Life income gifts can provide an income stream for you and a family member with payments for the duration of your lives or for a specific number of years, while also ensuring that chosen charities will be supported after death.

 - Charitable gift annuities provide a fixed income for life.

-- Charitable remainder trusts provide an income stream for a period of years or for life through a tax-exempt trust.
+- Charitable remainder trusts provide variable payments for a period of years or for life through a tax-exempt trust.

 - Charitable lead trusts can provide a highly tax-advantaged way to transfer assets to another person after a specific period of time while supporting a chosen charity.